 where

 denotes the $V$-component of the Lie bracket of the two vectors.
 If~$X$ and~$W^\c$ admit finite quadratic co-variation (as in \autoref{expl:Bm}) we can write this as

 Omitting the Lie bracket term would yield the Davie expansion for the equation interpreted in Stratonovich form.
 In general, however, all three $\int_u^v X^k_{ur} \circ \d W^\c_r$, $\int_u^v W^\c_{ur} \circ \d X^k_{ur}$ and $[X^k,W^\c]_{uv}$ can be divergent, and the previous expression can be viewed as redistributing this infinite correction in such a way that all resulting terms are finite; the Lie bracket term is necessary for this to happen.
-The relationship between quadratic variation and antisymmetric $2$-rough path term has already been observed in \cite{FHL16} for semimartingale rough paths, for which this correction is finite.
-At the lower regularities considered in forthcoming sections, such expansions would greatly increase in complexity. \end{expl}
+The relationship between quadratic variation and antisymmetric $2$-rough path term has already been observed~\cite{FHL16} for semimartingale rough paths, for which this correction is finite.
+At the lower regularities studied in the next sections, such expansions would greatly increase in complexity. \end{example}

-\begin{rem}[$\mathscr B$ and Lyndon words] One may wonder about the relationship between the set $\mathscr B$~\eqref{eq:B} and the set of Lyndon words of weight $\leq 1$, in which we order $[e] < [d]$.
+\begin{remark}[$\mathfrak{B}$ and Lyndon words] One may wonder about the relationship between the set $\mathfrak{B}$~\eqref{eq:B} and the set of Lyndon words of weight $\leq 1$, in which we order $[e] < [d]$.
 A word is Lyndon if it is lexicographically smaller than all of its proper rotations; Lyndon words are of significance in that they are a free set of shuffle generators \cite[\S 6.1]{Reu93}.
-It is obviously not true that every word in $\mathscr B$ is Lyndon, for example $\a\b$ with $\a \geq \b$.
-While it is true that words of the form $z\c$ with $z \in [e]^\bullet$ is Lyndon if and only if $z$ is Lyndon, there are Lyndon words that do not belong to $\mathscr B$, such as $i\c j$ with $i < j$, assuming that $e > 1$.
-If, however, $e = 1$ (the case of interest in the next section), $\mathscr B$ does contain all Lyndon words of weight $\leq 1$: any word with a single letter in $[d]$ and a trailing letter in $[e] = \{1\}$ admits a rotation that is lexicographically smaller than it, and therefore cannot be Lyndon. \end{rem}
+It is obviously not true that every word in $\mathfrak{B}$ is Lyndon, for example $\a\b$ with $\a \geq \b$.
+While it is true that words of the form $z\c$ with $z \in [e]^\bullet$ is Lyndon if and only if $z$ is Lyndon, there are Lyndon words that do not belong to $\mathfrak{B}$, such as $i\c j$ with $i < j$, assuming that $e > 1$.
+If, however, $e = 1$ (the case of interest in the next section), $\mathfrak{B}$ does contain all Lyndon words of weight $\leq 1$: any word with a single letter in $[d]$ and a trailing letter in $[e] = \{1\}$ admits a rotation that is lexicographically smaller than it, and therefore cannot be Lyndon. \end{remark}